atSCM/atscm/.github/CONTRIBUTING.md

 **Atom**

 [Atom](https://atom.io) has several packages that provide support for inline ESLint validation.
 We recommend you to use [linter-eslint](https://atom.io/packages/linter-eslint).

+### Running tests

+Our [mocha](https://mochajs.org) tests can be run by calling `npm test`.
+If you want the tests to be run right after you saved your changes, then run `npm run test:watch`.

+Test coverage can be checked by running `npm run test:coverage`.

 <!-- TODO: Add steps for creating good issues -->
 <!-- TODO: Add links to documentation and manuals -->